jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Cloud-Database-MongoDB-Service-Level-Agreement-SLA.md

 ### **2.3 Data Migration**

-MongoDB is delivered to the user as an online database instance, and currently it supports MongoDB3.2 version.
-Users can import or export standard data formats of MongoDB through the corresponding database customer software to meet the migration requirements of user data.
+MongoDB is delivered to the user as an online database instance, users can import or export standard data formats of MongoDB through the corresponding database customer software to meet the migration requirements of user data.

 ### **2.4 Data Privacy**